stefanbohacek/mastodon-account-migration/README.md

 npm run migrate -- --from=botsin.space --to=stefanbohacek.online
 ```

-Optionally you you can also pass the `--delete_old_posts` parameter to set up automatic deletion of old posts.
+Optionally you you can also pass the `--delete_old_posts` parameter to set up automatic deletion of old posts for the new accounts.
+(The old accounts from which you're migrating will not be affected.)

 ```sh
 npm run migrate -- --from=SERVER1.SOCIAL --to=SERVER2.SOCIAL --delete_old_posts